 Updated March 31, 2026

 It can, depending on the policies you choose.
 General liability is commonly used for bodily injury, property damage, slip and fall, and other third-party claims, while workers comp addresses workplace injury-related costs when coverage is required.

 It can be.
 An arborist insurance quote may need to reflect different services, equipment, and liability exposure than a basic tree trimming or tree removal operation.
-The best fit depends on how your crews work and whether your jobs are mostly pruning, removals, inspections, or storm response.
+The right fit depends on how your crews work and whether your jobs are mostly pruning, removals, inspections, or storm response.

+Updated March 31, 2026